UWAGroves/FinalProject_EvoDataSci/README.md

 # FinalProject_EvoDataSci

-# Open Groves_Coy_Kmeans.html for easy viewing of R code and outputs for each chunk
+# For easy viewing of R code and outputs for each chunk
+Download and Open Groves_Coy_Kmeans.html

 # Plots/Maps generated from For Loop are in the Maps folder in GitHub repository

 # If you wish to run the R code yourself